yike5460/awesome-notes/examples/txt2txt/webCrawler/README.md

 - Update and Duplicate Detection: Making HEAD requests to check for page updates and implementing algorithms to detect duplicate content.

 - Efficient Storage: Optimize data storage for quick retrieval and minimal space usage, e.g. using compression or indexing.

+- Monitoring and Logging: Implement comprehensive monitoring and logging to track the performance of the crawler, detect issues, and optimize resource usage.
+Use Amazon CloudWatch for monitoring and logging Lambda function invocations, errors, and performance metrics with dashboards and alarms for real-time insights.